 Confirmation increases and deepens our baptismal grace through the full outpouring of the Holy Spirit.
 The Rite of Confirmation signifies the gift of the Holy Spirit as the bishop extends his hands over the candidate and anoints him/her with chrism on the forehead.

 Our preparation for receiving Confirmation begins in eighth grade.
 Please click here for information on preparing for the Sacrament of Confirmation.

 The Rite of Reconciliation offers freedom from sin and a challenge to give the same compassion and forgiveness to others.

 In confession we have the opportunity to repent and recover the grace of friendship with God.
 It is a holy moment in which we place ourselves in his presence and honestly acknowledge our sins, especially mortal sins.
 With absolution, we are reconciled to God and the Church.

 At St. Irenaeus, Reconciliation is offered 3:30-4pm every Saturday.
 Communal Penance is offered approximately one week prior to Christmas and Easter.

-Our preparation for going to Reconciliation for the first time usually begins in fourth grade.
+Our preparation for going to Reconciliation for the first time usually is conducted in grades 2 through 4.
 Please click here for information on preparing for the Sacrament of First Reconciliation.